People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

 It's not even a special agent.

-And that Fox Digital reported in 2024 this individual had been fired, you know, from the FBI.
+And that Fox Digital reported in 2024 this individual had been fired from the FBI after he violated the Hatch Act in his political post on social media.

-And I know a lot of people say to me you know well why are Democrats all of a sudden now interested in this because they remain silent the whole time because is it aren't they really afraid that the precedent that they themselves set would be used against them in the end?
+And I know a lot of people say to me, you know, well, why are Democrats all of a sudden now interested in this?

-he had some could have had some good attention intentions, but the people sitting below him for example might not have had good intentions and not given him the full information on any given matter and so that's why the president has sought out people like Cash Patel, Tulsi Gabbard and others and given them explicit direction to review to um to reform, but also make sure that you're working with people who know how to ask the right questions and know not to game the system.
+And so that's why the president has sought out people like Kash Patel, Tulsi Gabbard, and others and given them explicit direction to review, to reform, but also make sure that you're working with people who know how to ask the right questions and know not to game the system.

 And you can trust them to not game the system.